Description

 Which means for our asset as example:

-• Looking at the maximum time in days below previous high water mark of 854 days in the last 5 years of PIMCO Active Bond Exchange-Traded Fund Exchange-Traded Fund, we see it is relatively greater, thus worse in comparison to the benchmark SPY (488 days)
+• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum time in days below previous high water mark of 912 days of PIMCO Active Bond Exchange-Traded Fund Exchange-Traded Fund is greater, thus worse.

 AveDuration: